mirainc/mira-kit/README.md

 Your app icon is used to represent your app in the Mira dashboard and should be `32pt` square.
 Its thumbnail is used to represent presentations created for your app and should be `110pt` wide by `62pt` tall.
 Both files should be SVGs.

 ### The Executable
+_TODO: Add explicit script to create executeable_
 The executable file contains your app's transpiled and bundled code.
 All markup, styling, and logic must be bundled into this file using webpack, Browserify, or some other bundler.
 The name of this file should be `bundle.js`.

 At its top-most level, the file should export a subclass of `React.Component`.
-This component will use the React library present at runtime, and so it is important that you _do not import React into your bundle._

 ## The App Life Cycle
 ### The Structure of an App
-_NEEDS TO BE RE-WRITTEN TO DISCUSS LIFECYCLE EVENTS_ Every Mira app is rendered in the context of the `Adapter` component, whose job is to facilitate the interactions between the Mira Platform and your app.
+_NEEDS TO BE RE-WRITTEN TO DISCUSS LIFECYCLE EVENTS_ Every Mira app is rendered in the context defined by the Mira Platform.

-On startup, the system loads creates an `Adapter`, in which, your application will be rendered.
-The adapter passes the following resources to your Application as props:
+On startup, the system loads creates the resources that will be available to your application and passed in as props:
 - `instanceVariables` - each entry in the users configured presentation properties.
 - `strings`, a representation of your app's `strings.json` file.
 To access a readable string, simply render `strings.your_key_name`, and the correct value will be chosen based on the language at runtime.
-- `requestProxy` - The `Application` component, your root container, and your entire app will be evaluated, run, and displayed from within a sandboxed context.
+- `miraRequestProxy` - The `Application` component, your root container, and your entire app will be evaluated, run, and displayed from within a sandboxed context.
 This sandbox cannot access to the device or browser in which it's presented, and many APIs present in typical browser contexts, such as `XMLHttpRequest`, have been removed in favor of this SDK's [core APIs](#core-apis).
 These APIs take into account your app's `info.json` configuration and adjusts access accordingly.
-- `eventEmitter`
+- `miraEvents` -

 ### States for Apps
-_TODO: Remove reference to componentDidReceiveHeartbeat & add references to render life cycle photon_

 Mira applications trigger lifecycle events which enable the application and the Mira platform to communicate between each other.

 - The `presentation_ready` event is triggered by an application when it is ready to start playback on the Mira platform.